nephics/linger/README.md

          -d priority=10 -d timeout=60 -d deliver=5 \
          -d linger=60 http://127.0.0.1:8989/channels/test

+If the channel is at the high-level-mark, the message cannot be added, and the server responds with the HTTP status code 507 Insufficient Storage.

 ## Get message from a channel

 Get a message from a named channel using a HTTP GET request to `/channels/<channel>`.
 Example request: